Luka-pp/Milestone-Projet-4/Readme.md

 #### Account Pages

-Accounts button on the navigation gives user a option to log in or to register.
+Accounts button on the navigation gives user an option to log in or to register.
 If the user is superuser the option for product management is shown as well.

-Login page consists of a form in which user have to type in his/hers username and password and is then redirectred to the
+Login page consists of a form in which user have to type in his/hers username and password and is then redirected to the home page.

+Register page consists of the form in which user needs to enter their email, username and password to create new account.

+Log Out page gives user an option to log out from their account.

 #### Blog Page

+text to follow

 ### Surface Plane

 ### Skeleton Plane